Block 1 Hero Preview — Portable Battery vs Generator CA

 🏠 Indoor Safety Must stay 20 ft from windows.
 Carbon monoxide risk.
 Outdoor use only.
 Outdoor Only Zero emissions.
 Fully safe indoors, in bedrooms, next to medical equipment.
 Full Indoor Use Zero emissions.
 Fully safe indoors.
 LiFePO₄ chemistry — no thermal runaway risk.
 Full Indoor Use

 🔥 Wildfire Safety Exhaust + sparks + hot surfaces.
-CARB advises against use near dry vegetation.
+CARB advises caution near dry vegetation.
 Fire Risk During PSPS No combustion.
 Zero ignition risk.
 Safe during active fire weather.
 Zero Fire Risk No combustion.
 Zero ignition risk.
 Safe during active fire weather.
 Zero Fire Risk

 📋 2028 Ban Ready New sales banned in CA after 2028.
 Parts & service availability will decline.
 Ban Affected Zero-emission — fully compliant with all current and future CARB standards.
 Future-Proof Zero-emission — fully compliant with all current and future CARB standards.
 Future-Proof